 When should I start studying for the CPA Exam?

-Your current accounting courses are important in establishing your exam knowledge.
-There’s a reason all states require a bachelor’s degree and at least 120 credit hours to apply and sit for the exam.
-Completion of advanced accounting courses reflects at least a basic knowledge of some skills held by CPAs.
-It’s important that you do well with this accounting coursework.
+Even if you can take the CPA Exam while you're in school, it's important to consider if that's the right option.
+Your undergraduate accounting courses are important in establishing your exam knowledge.
+Completing advanced accounting courses reflects at least a basic knowledge of some skills held by CPAs, so it's important that you do well with this accounting coursework.
 It may be best to focus on your college studies, rather than juggling courses and exam preparation.
 The CPA Exam will still be there, ready to challenge you, after college.

 Recent college graduates

-Immediately after graduating is a great time to start CPA Exam preparation.
+Immediately after graduating is when most accountants begin studying for the CPA Exam.
 Material from your advanced accounting courses will still be fresh, and plenty of that material is sure to be on the CPA Exam.
-Also keep in mind that Becker partners with many universities and accounting employers.
-Click that link to see if you’re eligible for discounts on Becker exam preparation.
+Also keep in mind that Becker partners with many universities and accounting employers, so you may get a discount on prep materials through your school.

 If you’ve recently graduated, you’re likely still in the school mindset – you already know which study methods work best with your learning style and exam prep may not feel like foreign concept.